Dinis Sengulane

-Dinis Salomão Sengulane (born 5 March 1946) is a Mozambican Anglican priest.
+Dinis Salomão Sengulane (born 5 March 1946) is a Mozambican Anglican prelate.
 He was the Anglican Bishop of Lebombo, Maputo, Mozambique, from 1976 to 2014.
 He had an important role in the end of the Mozambican Civil War in 1992 and helped with the surrender of 600,000 weapons that were converted into art.
 He was amongst the longest serving Anglican bishops.

 Church career

 Dinis Salomão Sengulane trained at the Salisbury Theological College in England.
 He was ordained deacon in 1974, ordained priest in 1975, and ordained bishop on 25 March 1976.

 In November 1988 it became public knowledge that Sengulane was leading a church delegation that was trying to intercede between the rebel force of Redarmo and the President of Mozambique.
 These talks were to lead to both sides putting forward the conditions they needed to achieve peace.
 The Peace and Reconciliation Campaign led to meetings with the President of Renamo in August 1989.
 The efforts of Sengulane preceded meetings in Rome that ended the civil war that were organised by a lay Christian community at Sant Egidio.
 They and Sengulane were credited with creating the opportunity for peace.

 Sengulane suggested that the thousands of weapons left over from the war should be surrendered in exchange for items useful to a civilian.
 He founded a scheme that transformed these weapons into art.
 As Sengulane was known for his work creating peace following the civil war in Mozambique, he was able to obtain funding from Christian Aid.
 There is an artists collective called "Associação Núcleo de Arte" which was supported by Christian Aid and Bishop Sengulane as part of an organisation called "Transformacao de Armas em Enxadas" or "Transforming Arms into Tools".
 Works that have been exhibited internationally include Throne of Weapons and the Tree of Life.